 Smart-home early adopters will know that most current protocols for devices require either a dedicated "hub" or for one of the devices to be "smart" enough to take on that duty, in order to coordinate communication between devices, and that is often still the case for smaller, wireless devices like motion sensors.
 For HomeKit, that has been either the HomePod or the Apple TV 4K.

-Recently, a new protocol known as Thread has been showing up in shipping products, and its purpose is to allow devices to communicate with each other without a hub.
+A protocol known as Thread has been showing up in more shipping products, and its purpose is to allow devices to communicate with each other without a hub.
 Plugged-in devices that support Thread will have this ability automatically; battery-dependent devices will talk to other devices when needed, but other devices can't talk to them — owing to the need to conserve power.

-Matter, which is a new overarching standard expected to be implemented widely across the main players of the smart-home industry starting later this year, gives compatible devices a common "language" to communicate with regardless of manufacturer — as well as creating a private local network so that devices do not have to connect to the internet, vastly increasing security in smart-home devices.
-Many but not all existing devices are expected to be firmware-updateable to support the Matter standard as it becomes available.
+Matter, a new overarching standard slowly being rolled out by device makers, gives compatible devices a common "language" to communicate with regardless of manufacturer — as well as creating a private local network so that devices do not have to connect to the internet, vastly increasing security in smart-home devices.
+Many but not all existing devices are expected to be firmware-updateable to support the Matter standard over time.

 Philips was one of the first companies to bring HomeKit-compatible smart-home devices to market, and they continue to be one of the main brands smart-home accessory buyers will find in stores.
 While the Hue line is largely associated with lighting, it also includes a motion sensor in its lineup that has a reputation for being very fast in executing actions once triggered.
 The Hue Motion Sensor ($44.99 at Best Buy) is designed to work with other Hue products, but can be set to turn lights — individual or a group — on or off when someone enters or leaves a room, detect sunlight levels for efficiency in lighting use, and offers a nighttime mode to provide low lighting levels as people move around in an otherwise-dark home — all without having to invoke Siri or use an app to make this happen.